Anthony-Gambale/Pygame-3D/README.md

 The mathematical technique that I've come up with is in optimizing perspective projection.

 ### How a traditional renderer works
-In a 3D renderer, whenever the camera is moved or rotated, a transformation matrix is applied to it.
-In Figure 1, transformation R is applied to rotate the camera.
+In a 3D renderer, whenever the camera is moved or rotated, instead of applying the transformation to the camera, the inverse transformation is applied to every point in the scene.

-In a traditional 3D renderer, R inverse is calculated, and applied to every single vertex in the scene.
 This creates the illusion that R is being applied to the camera, while letting the screen plane remain in place.

 This is very computationally expensive, especially for intricate models, and scales with the detail in the scene.